uqlibrary/technology-training/OpenRefine/openrefine.md

 1. In the Preview view you should be able see this has reversed the array, and joined it back into a string, without any comma
 1. Click OK to apply your transformation, and notice how the "true" group of your facet has 0 members

-#### Exporting
+#### Exporting the data and saving a project

 > How do I export transformed data?

-OpenRefine can export a transformed dataset into a variety of formats.
-You can access the menu with the top-right "Export" button.
+OpenRefine can **export a transformed dataset** into a variety of formats.
+You can access the menu with the top-right `Export` button.
+The `Custom Tabular Exporter` offers extra options, like selecting a subset of columns, reordering them, removing headers, selecting a format and uploading as a Google Spreadsheet.

-The Custom Tabular Exporter offers extra options, like selecting a subset of columns, reordering them, removing headers, selecting a format and uploading as a Google Spreadsheet.
+Your project is **automatically saved** and can be reopened with `Open Project` when you next start OpenRefine.
+However, if you need to share or save a snapshot of your project, you can use `Export -> Export project` to download an archive.

-#### Advanced functions
+#### Extra: Advanced functions

-> How do I fetch data from an API?
+> How do I fetch data from an API (Application Programming Interface)?
 > How do I reconcile my data by comparing it to authoritative datasets?
 > How do I install extensions?

-...
+You can find examples on [this page](https://librarycarpentry.github.io/lc-open-refine/).

 ## Links